henri-avec-un-i/UPC_internship_RPI/readme.md

 Use `python3 pip install [library_name]` in linux terminal to install any missing library.

+Regularly check for updates using `sudo apt update` and `sudo apt upgrade`

 Detailed instructions on how to install and set up the project, including any dependencies or prerequisites.
 Specify version numbers, if applicable.